Shizu-ka/Easy-NLP-Augmentation/README.md

 - `classes_to_augment` (list): A list of class labels indicating which classes should be augmented.
 - `augmentation_percentage` (float): The percentage of samples in each class that should be augmented.
 - `text_column` (str): The column name in the DataFrame that contains the text data to be augmented.
-- `random_state` (int, optional): The seed used by the random number generator for reproducibility.
+- `random_state` (int, optional): A random seed used for specify which rows to augment.
 Default is 42.
 - `weights` (list, optional): A list of weights for each augmentation technique, used to determine the probability of choosing each technique.
 Default is [0.2, 0.2, 0.2, 0.2, 0.2].

 `weights` techniques :